recoilphp/recoil/README.md

 ### Strands

 A _Strand_ is Recoil's equivalent to your operating system's threads.
-Each strand has its own call stack and may be suspended, resumed, joined and terminated without affecting other strands.
-The elements on the call stack are not regular functions, but are instead coroutines.
+Each strand has its own call-stack and may be suspended, resumed, joined and terminated without affecting other strands.
+The elements on the call-stack are not regular functions, but are instead coroutines.

 Unlike threads, execution of a strand can only suspend or resume when a coroutine specifically requests to do so, hence